-Too many Power Supplies?
-Here's how to find the right one
+Too Many Power Supplies?
+Here's How to Choose the Right One

-Here are five key factors to consider when choosing the right power supply for your PC.
+Discover key factors to consider when selecting the perfect power supply for your PC.

 Select options and limit the number of products

-The form factor of a power supply refers to its physical dimensions and layout, which must match the computer case and motherboard.
-Choosing the correct form factor is crucial for ensuring compatibility, maximizing airflow, and optimizing space within your build.
+The form factor of a power supply unit (PSU) determines its physical dimensions and compatibility with a computer case.
+Choosing the right form factor is crucial for ensuring the PSU fits properly and provides adequate power for your system.

 Popular options (you can select more than one)